playfulprogramming/playfulprogramming/CONTRIBUTING.md

 - A profile picture, used on your profile page.

   - This profile picture should be a path to a PNG or a JPEG file with the resolution of at least `512x512` that's saved inside of `./content/data`
-  - If you do not want to show a profile picture or commit your picture to the repo, we have a [myriad of custom unicorn emotes that can be used as profile pictures as well](https://github.com/unicorn-utterances/design-assets/tree/master/emotes).
+  - Don't want to show your real picture on the site?
+That's alright!
+We have a [myriad of custom unicorn emotes that can be used as profile pictures as well](https://github.com/unicorn-utterances/design-assets/tree/master/emotes).
 They're adorable, go check! 🤩

 > While this feels like a lot of metadata, keep in mind that all of this is optional or can provide defaults that don't identify you.
 Please never feel pressured to provide more information than you're comfortable with!

 ### Markdown Post

 Now that we have your user attribution data, we can move onto the post data itself.
-We store all blog posts under a format called ["Markdown"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-This format is a plaintext file with some special syntax for formatting improvements.
-I recommend using [an app like Typora](http://typora.io/) which allows you to edit markdown files similarly to a Word document.
+We store all blog posts under a format called ["Markdown."](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) This format is a plaintext file with some special syntax for formatting improvements.
+I recommend using [an app like Typora](http://typora.io/), which allows you to edit markdown files similarly to a Word document.
 If you're coming from Google Drive, [there's an open-source script](https://github.com/lmmx/gdocs2md-html) that may help you convert your documents to Markdown.

 #### Save Location

 Once you have your `.md` file, we'll need a place to put it.
 We place a subdirectory in our [`content/blog` folder](https://github.com/unicorn-utterances/unicorn-utterances/tree/integration/content/blog) for each of the blog posts on the site.
-The naming of these subdirectories are integral to keep in mind, as they reflect the URL path of the article once finished.
+The naming of these subdirectories is integral to keep in mind, as they reflect the URL path of the article once finished.
 For example, the folder [`what-is-ssr-and-ssg`](./content/blog/what-is-ssr-and-ssg) will turn into the URL for the article:
 [https://unicorn-utterances.com/posts/what-is-ssr-and-ssg/](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg/)

 Once you've created a subfolder with the URI you'd like your article to have, move the `.md` file into the folder with the name `index.md`.
 If you have linked images or videos, you'll need to save those files in the same folder and change your markdown file to reference them locally: